Sayed Hassan Amin: Academic career

 Amin was a Visiting Professor and distinguished International scholar at Beijing Foreign Studies University, teaching in both the School of Law and the School of Asian and African Studies.
 He is currently an International Honorary Professor of Law at Hakim Sabzevari University in Iran.

 Legal practice

 Amin is an advocate in Scotland and an attorney at law in Iran.
 He qualified as a member of the Faculty of Advocates and practised international law at the Scottish bar, specialising in transnational law and in private international law with specific reference to Islamic and Iranian law.
 Amin was a Patron of the Prisoners Abroad and the Scottish Representative and a board member of World Development Movement as well as member of the Liberal Democrat Party and Amnesty International in the 1980s.
-His legal practice in Tehran is now primarily to give advice to European companies doing business with Iran and representing them in the Iranian Courts.
+His legal practice in Tehran currently provides advice to European companies doing business with Iran and representing them in the Iranian Courts.